antoniodevtred-git/AMNFTCollectionApp/README_USE.md

   --etherscan-api-key $ETHERSCAN_API_KEY

 📙 README (ENGLISH)
+📦 Dependencies (Foundry) — EN

+To build and test the project you need these libraries:

+# From the project root
+forge install OpenZeppelin/openzeppelin-contracts@v5.0.2
+forge install foundry-rs/forge-std

+Create (or update) remappings.txt at the project root:

+@openzeppelin/=lib/openzeppelin-contracts/
+forge-std/=lib/forge-std/src/

+Ignore generated dirs and deps in .gitignore (recommended):

+lib/
+out/
+cache/
+broadcast/

+Build to verify:

+forge build

+Note: after cloning the repo on a fresh machine, remember to run:

+forge install

+to restore lib/ before building and testing.
 ✅ Goal

 Mint-only ERC721.
 Each token needs its metadata URI; images and metadata are hosted on IPFS.